Are You Still Having Fun?

 "Are You Still Having Fun?" is the first single released from Swedish singer Eagle-Eye Cherry's second studio album, Living in the Present Future (2000).
-It was written by Cherry and produced by Rick Rubin.
-Released as a single on 17 April 2000, it received warm reviews from critics and became Cherry's best-performing single since "Save Tonight", reaching the top 40 in 10 European countries, including Cherry's native Sweden, and peaking within the top 10 in three of them.
+The song was written by Cherry and produced by Rick Rubin.
+Issued on 17 April 2000, the single received warm reviews from critics and became Cherry's best-performing single since "Save Tonight", reaching the top 40 in 10 European countries, including Cherry's native Sweden, and peaking within the top 10 in three of them.
 It was not released in Canada or the United States.
 Several formats of the single contain a cover of LL Cool J's 1991 single "Mama Said Knock You Out, with "Mama" respelled as "Momma".

 Critical reception

 Robert Sehlberg, head of music at P5 Radio Stockholm in Sweden, wrote that the song was more "grown-up" compared to Cherry's previous material.
 Music & Media magazine named the song their "Pick of the Week" on 25 March 2000, with Ville Vilén of Finnish radio station YLE Radiomafia claiming the song would please both men and women.
 On the same publication, Swiss Radio 105 head of music Matthias Völlm described the song as "great" but doubted its potential to become a number-one single, calling the track "pretty similar" to "Save Tonight" and "Falling in Love Again".
 Reviewing Living in the Present Future on AllMusic, Kelly McCartney also criticised the similarities the song shares with Cherry's earlier work, saying that it "fall[s] a little flat".